Making pickles at home couldn’t be simpler! Here are easy recipes for quick refrigerator homemade pickles to get you started.

-So what are refrigerator pickles?
+First off, what are refrigerator pickles?
 Refrigerator pickles are vegetables that are pickled in a vinegar solution and simply refrigerated for 1 hour: no canning required!
 They last for 1 month in the refrigerator, instead of a year or more on the shelf like traditional canned pickles.

 What are quick pickles?

 Next in our homemade pickles: these Quick Pickled Vegetables!
-Similar to the dill pickles above, these pickled vegetables use the refrigerator pickles method.
+Similar to dill pickles, these pickled vegetables use the refrigerator pickles method.
 But instead of using only cucumbers, we used a mix of vegetables: cauliflower, carrots, and sweet peppers.
 You can use any vegetables you’d like, and can likely find a good variety at your local farmers market.
 We loved this variation on the standard recipe, and the two jars disappeared very quickly at our house.